DataBiosphere/azul/indexer/README.md

 export BLUE_BOX_ENDPOINT=<your blue box>
 export ES_INDEX=<elasticsearch index to use>
 export INDEXER_NAME=<your-indexer-lambda-application-name>
+export HOME=/tmp
 ```

 run `. ~/.profile` to load the variables

 3) Edit Lambda

-Go to the AWS console, and then to your Lambda function and add the following environmental variables:
+Go to the AWS console, and then to your Lambda function and add the following environment variables:

 ```
 ES_ENDPOINT  -->   <your elasticsearch endpoint>
 BLUE_BOX_ENDPOINT   -->   <your blue box>
 ES_INDEX  -->  <elasticsearch index to use>
 INDEXER_NAME  -->  <your-indexer-lambda-application-name>
+HOME --> /tmp
 ```

 ### Elasticsearch & Lambda